tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: create highlight attrib for init_desc
 					- IDEA: if highlight == True, don't remove from view_only_lst
 					- DONE: implement for elegant_pedestal in throne_room
-				- TBD: use init_desc w/ control_panel in antechamber
+				- CANCEL: use init_desc w/ control_panel in antechamber ?
+					- DECISION: tempting out of "purity of design" but nt better than current approach
 			- TBD: review / play-through existing noun descriptions
+				- TBD: fix 'walk into wall' error
 				- IDEA: make sure it all works together
 		- TBD: general
 			- TBD: search on all room names to ensure consistently capitalized
 			- TBD: review final title => king vs. baron